Last Updated on January 4, 2024

 Start getting things together as early as possible so that you don’t disqualify yourself by missing dates!
 Remember that the process is not terribly difficult as long as you begin early and budget your time.
 If you expect to sit down two days before the deadline and complete everything at once, you will find yourself having a difficult time.

-In the same way, other scholarships and grants are awarded to specific groups of people, and in some cases proof might be required to be considered.
-For example, you may need proof of their employment – there are many scholarships for the children of teachers, farmers, military members, police officers, etc. In other cases, you may have to prove financial hardship or that they lost their job recently due to the COVID-19 pandemic.
-Whatever the checklist calls for, if you need something from your parents to prove that you are eligible for each grant be sure to let them know early in the process so they can get the documents together for you with plenty of time to spare.
+In the same way, other scholarships and grants are awarded to specific groups of people, and in some cases, proof might be required to be considered.
+For example, you may need proof of their employment – there are many scholarships for the children of teachers, farmers, military members, police officers, etc. Whatever the checklist calls for, if you need something from either a parent (or someone at your school) to prove that you are eligible for each grant, be sure to let them know early in the process so they can get the documents together for you with plenty of time to spare.

 References – Your Key Supporters